NeroHero02/Basics/Foundation/BasicLevel1/README.md

   1. Convert Hexa to Decimal.
   2. Convert Decimal to Binary.

+OR
+  1- We divide it into several parts, each digit is a part 2- We convert each digit to Binary
+  3- We merge all the binary digit you obtained from each part, from right to left

 how can convert from Binary to Hexa?

   We have two steps :
   1. Convert Binary to Decimal.
   2. Convert Decimal to Hexa.

+OR
+ 1- We divide it into Nibble from right to left, which is a part 2- Convert each part to Decimal
+ 3- We make adjustments according to what each Nibble in Decimal represents in Hexa 4- We merge them from right to left

 ```